durandkwok/ApacheBeamProject/README.md

 # BeamProject

-Project of testing flexible pipeline with Apache Beam.
+Project of creating flexible pipeline with Apache Beam.
 This project also utilize beam_nugget which has a library for Apache Kafka as well as Google Cloud Platform SDK.

 from google.cloud import pubsub_v1